 was founded during 1919.

-research centre where all war memorial records
+which is the research centre where all the war

 Not many people know, but those Australian war records can be easily

 found by running a quick search query of any soldier's name in the